 The percentage varies from year to year on the basis of demand (total applications received) and total funding availability.
-In 2019, \$12.5 million in funding was made available, 114 applications were received, and 19 grants were awarded.
-In 2020, \$15 million in funding was made available, 100 application were received, and 24 grants were awarded.
+In 2020, \$15 million in funding was made available, 100 applications were received, and 24 grants were awarded.
+In 2022, \$15 million in funding was made available, 51 applications were received, and 17 grants were awarded, so the number varies based on priority areas and other grant opportunities available that year.